 Webster’s Dictionary defines failure as “a fracturing or giving way under stress.”
 Using that definition, divorce certainly would be “a failure.”
 Most marriages that end in divorce do so because they fractured under stress.
 But, is that definition accurate?
 It is certainly not complete.

 Webster’s Dictionary also defines failure as “a lack of success.”
 Using that definition, is a marriage that ends in divorce “a failure?”
-Is ending an abusive marriage in divorce rather than waiting until it ends in the victim’s death “a failure?”
-Is divorcing an alcoholic or a drug addict who is endangering your children’s health “a failure?”
-If you choose to create a peaceful home for your children rather than live together in turmoil, is that “a failure?”
+Is ending an abusive marriage “a failure?”
+Is divorcing an alcoholic or a drug addict who is endangering your sanity or your children’s health “a failure?”

 How Do You Define Failure?

 Even though almost half of all marriages now end in divorce, we still cling to the misguided belief that, unless a marriage lasts until death, it failed.
 Personally, I don’t think that is true.
 I think that many marriages that ultimately end in divorce were happy, healthy, and “successful” for at least some amount of time.

 Why do we say an entire marriage “failed” just because at some point before one of the parties died, the marriage ended?
 That seems profoundly unfair, not only to both of the people in the marriage, but to the entire institution of marriage as well.

 It’s like not giving yourself credit for running an entire marathon if you tripped and fell five feet before the finish line.
 Did you finish the marathon?
 Technically no. But did you run the whole damned thing less five feet?
 Yes!
 Yes, you did!
 And, guess what?
 That matters!

 While we are talking about failed marriages, it is helpful to flip the question around.